Computer aided transceiver

+Additionally, CAT interfaces can also be used to position tracking antennas, in controllers.
+As a satellite moves overhead.

 A CAT interface is a piece of hardware that connects the PC and radio that provides a connection to allows the radio and the PC to communicate with each other.
 The CAT interface provides the signals to and fro via correct voltage levels and in the case of a Universal Serial Bus (USB) CAT interface it requires a "protocol" for communication but communication itself is down to the radio and the software on the PC.

 Software that may be called a CAT program allows a radio to be controlled through the PC.
 Changes made on the radio through user interactions on the CAT Program are (generally) shown on the PC's screen.